Jason Ivy: Early life

 Jason Victor Roberts was born in Chicago, Illinois.
 His father, Ted Roberts, was a Chicago Police Officer for 30 years.
 His mother, Jan Kruel, is a State Farm Insurance Agent of over 35 years.
 Roberts grew up in the middle-class neighborhood of Marquette Park, on Chicago's South Side.

-First homeschooled, he was taught the basics of American education to prepare him for attendance at Marva Collins Preparatory School (MCPS).
-Skipping preschool and kindergarten, he began first grade at three years old and attended MCPS until the school closed down just after his 7th grade year in 2008.
+First homeschooled, he was taught the basics of American education to prepare him for attendance at Westside Preparatory School (WPS) established by American Educator Marva Collins.
+Skipping preschool and kindergarten, he began first grade at three years old and attended WPS until the school closed down just after his 7th grade year in 2008.

 He then attended St. Paul Lutheran Church and School in Oak Lawn, Illinois, for one year to complete his middle school education.
 St. Paul School is now closed until further notice, as of 2018.

 Jason went on to attend Urban Prep Charter Academy for Young Men in Chicago’s Englewood neighborhood.
 During his time there, he was triple enrolled at Kennedy King Community College and the University of Chicago, and studied abroad at the University of Cambridge.
 Throughout his high school days, Roberts founded an anti-violence organization, and was a featured speaker at several non-violence events.
 He was extremely involved in his education, participating in programs like the Center for Companies that Care’s Aim High Program, winning several awards from his commitment to academic success.

 When Roberts was sixteen, he moved to Philadelphia, Pennsylvania, to attend the University of Pennsylvania, where he studied cognitive neuroscience and minored in linguistics.
 He received his degree in December 2017 and returned home to Chicago to pursue music full-time.